 - Making an annual donation of a suggested £100.

-A direct debit of £10 a month will help pay for a child with a disability to attend OK Music School and give them the confidence to play an instrument and perform in public.
+A direct debit of £10 a month will help pay for a child with a disability to attend an OK Music School lesson and learn to play an instrument and perform in public.

 A direct debit of £20 a month will help us provide music therapy sessions for a child who has faced trauma to help reduce their anxiety

-£100 annual donation will provide an online group music therapy session for elderly people allowing them to bond with other and share memories.
+£100 annual donation will provide a group music therapy session for elderly people allowing them to bond with other and share memories.

 - In return you will receive a biannual newsletter showing how your money has been spent